 Lilly is donating USD 7.5 million of insulin to Project Hope, a U.S. non-profit organization that empowers health care workers facing the world’s greatest health crises to build resilient communities and a healthier, more equitable world.
 Project Hope is currently on the ground in Ukraine and is actively shipping essential medicines and medical supplies to assist Ukrainians.

-Support for Relief Organizations
+Support for Relief Organisations

 The Lilly Foundation is also making two equal monetary contributions totalling USD 500,000 to Direct Relief and to Americares to support their respective relief efforts in the region.
 Americares is currently working to deliver aid for families facing crisis in Ukraine.
-They are collaborating closely with the World Health Organization, regional health authorities, and international, national and local response organizations in Ukraine and neighbouring countries.
+They are collaborating closely with the World Health Organization, regional health authorities, and international, national and local response organisations in Ukraine and neighbouring countries.

 The Lilly Foundation will also match eligible Lilly employee donations up to an additional USD 500,000.
 They hope for an immediate end to the hostilities and a peaceful resolution to this crisis as soon as possible.

 More information is available here Lilly Ukraine Support | Eli Lilly and Company

 *The Eli Lilly and Company Foundation, Inc. is a separate, tax-exempt organization.

 Lundbeck donated DKK 10 million (approximately USD 1.5 million) to the Danish Red Cross to support the emergency relief efforts and are exploring ways to donate essential medicines to the people who rely on them.

 Their priority has been and will continue to be to take care of their colleagues and patients both in Ukraine and Russia that are innocent people in the midst of war.